hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

 This setting is controlled using the existing :doc:`Settings transaction family <../transaction_family_specifications/settings_transaction_family>`.
-Take care when when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.
+Take care when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.

 On-Chain Validation Rules